clami66/AF_unmasked/README.md

 pip3 install -r requirements.txt
 ```

-3. Download and set up the AF parameters and sequence databases.
+3. [optional] Download and set up the AF parameters and sequence databases.
 We recommend downloading the reduced set of databases since evolutionary inputs are not as important when a good template is provided.
 If the full databases are needed, run the following by omitting `reduced_dbs`:

 ```bash
 cd scripts